BackofenLab/GraphClust-2/README.md

 For more details about this command line or specific usage, please consult the [`README`](https://github.com/bgruening/docker-galaxy-stable/blob/master/README.md) of the main Galaxy Docker image, on which the current image is based.

+For Windows and Mac systems it is additinally possible to use [Kitematic](https://kitematic.com/) and launch Galaxy GraphClust Flavor from the OS graphical user interface.

 # Contributers